LeonardAbbas/Offline-Playlist/README.md

-You will need exiftool and yt-dlp with ffmpeg for this script to work.
+You will need ffmpeg, ffplay, and ffprobe for yt-dlp to properly add metadata to downloaded videos.

 Playlist Rules:
 1. No song longer than 7 min or shorter than 30 sec